gubaruch/Data-mesh-util/README.md

 Similarly, we have a consumer Account 999999999999.
 This Account also includes IAM objects to enable data mesh access, including the `DataMeshConsumer` IAM Role, and associated IAM users and groups.
 Only the `DataMeshConsumer` role may assume the `DataMeshAdminConsumer` role in the data mesh Account.

 All information around current or pending subscriptions is stored in DynamoDB, in table `AwsDataMeshSubscriptions`.
-This table is secured for only those operations which __Producers__ or __Consumer__ roles are allowed to execute, and stores the overall lifecycle for __Subscriptions__.
+This table is secured for only those operations which Producers or Consumer roles are allowed to execute, and stores the overall lifecycle for Subscriptions.

 ### Library Structure